 Travelers Not Interested in Theme Parks or Film – This pass is packed with attractions that are either film-related or theme parks.
 If you’re not interested in either, this pass isn’t going to appeal to you nor will it save you money.

-Late Risers – Remember, you can only enter attractions with your Go Los Angeles Card until 5:30 pm.
+Late Risers – Remember, you can only enter attractions with your Go Los Angeles Pass until 5:30 pm.
 That’s not a big deal for early risers, but if you’re the type who doesn’t get going until lunchtime, you might find it hard to get your money’s worth from this pass.

 Travelers Who Won’t Visit Multiple Attractions Per Day – Unlimited sightseeing passes work best when you visit two (or more) attractions per day.
 While some of theme park options provide exceptional value, for those not visiting the parks, you’ll need to visit two or three attractions per day to get your money’s worth.

-Tips for Using the Go Los Angeles Card
+Tips for Using the Go Los Angeles Pass